grabbou/nodeschool-eventemitter/exercises/study_events_2/problem.md

 }
 ```

-stop ordering pizzas when number of students that arrived is larger than what you can afford.
+**stop picking up your phone** and ordering pizzas when number of students that arrived is larger than what you can afford.

 ## Hint
 - Re-use your `on('call')` method from previous problem